 The US love applesauce cake so much that they have a special 'National Applesauce Cake Day' held each year on the 6th June.
 Another day to appreciate the homely apple and bake a nice family cake is 'National Apple Day' on the 21st October.

-Applesauce cake is such a delicious bake.
-It is the perfect home-baking cake to share with friends and family.
-Also it is the perfect egg-free and dairy-free cake for cake sales, or to enjoy for dessert for a special meal or dinner party.
+Applesauce cake is such a delicious bake and it is the perfect home-baked cake to share with friends and family.
+Also, it is the perfect egg-free & dairy-free cake for cake sales, or to enjoy for dessert for a special meal.

 If you or a family member are not fans of traditional fruit cake during the festive and holiday seasons, then try this old-fashioned spiced applesauce cake as a Christmas cake alternative.
 When my daughter had her first bite of applesauce cake she immediately exclaimed ''It tastes like Christmas!''.
 And I have to agree!